 Who We Are

-The research initiative was further developed in October 2019 to become a commercialised project with a commitment to helping UK-based businesses transition from carbon intensive to low carbon businesses.
-Through our work with the London School of Economics Innovation team LSE Innovation we were able to focus the core of our service offerings on the market-driven need to help businesses within the Services and Facilities Management sector develop and execute carbon reduction plans.
+The research initiative was further developed in October 2019, with a commitment to helping UK-based businesses transition from carbon intensive to low carbon businesses.
+Through our work with the London School of Economics Innovation team LSE Innovation we were able to focus the core of our service offerings on the market-driven need to help businesses to retrieve quality sustainability data on their supply chains end-to-end processes.

-Having won the LSE's Lean Accelerator Award for early-stage entrepreneurs in November 2020, our consultancy has focused on delivering an outstanding level of research, analysis and solutions alongside our emissions management software.
+Having won the LSE's Lean Accelerator Award for early-stage entrepreneurs in November 2020, our business has focused on delivering an outstanding level of research data and a robust tool for scope 3 emissions management.

 Lenders, insurers and investors are increasingly concerned by the lack of financial disclosures or analysis of risks inherent to businesses upon the inevitable shift from high carbon assets and practices to a lower carbon economy.
 How do you overcome this as a business and provide assurance to these groups?

 In line with TCFD's framework for Financial Disclosure of Climate-related Risks in annual reports, Track Carbon has focused on helping businesses understand how financial materiality of climate risks can be incorporated into financial statements.
-Primarily we build on the recommendations of the IFRS Foundation, IASB and CDSB to offer a route to understanding and implementing climate-related matters into accounting in line with IFRS Standards.
+Primarily we build on the recommendations of the IFRS Foundation, IASB and CDSB to offer a route to understanding and implementing climate-related matters into accounting.